 At the end of their time on the Graduate route, employees will still be a "new entrant."
-As your staff member will have gained valuable skills and experience during their time with you, it is likely that their remuneration will meet the discounted rate of 70% of the role's SOC code, £10.75 per hour or £20,960 whichever is higher.
+As your staff member will have gained valuable skills and experience during their time with you, it is likely that their remuneration will meet the discounted rate of 70% of the role's SOC code, but must also meet the minimum wage threshold of £32,960.

-However, if that is not the case, subject to the prevailing Immigration Rules on switching from the Graduate route you could explore the possibility of sponsorship (potentially for two years) under the government authorised exchange scheme, which has flexible salary requirements.
+However, if that is not the case, subject to the prevailing Immigration Rules on switching from the Graduate route and if the role was suitable, you could explore the possibility of sponsorship (potentially for two years) under the government authorised exchange scheme, which has flexible salary requirements.
 The role must be supernumerary, or in excess of ordinary staffing requirements.
 An overarching body sponsors your hire, and you just need to comply with their terms.
 If you are really unable to offer continued employment, you will still have benefitted from your international graduate's rich skillset whilst they were with you.
-It is worth bearing in mind that a domestic graduate might be looking to move on by that point anyway, as there is naturally a lot of movement8 in the early stages of a career.
+It is worth bearing in mind that a domestic graduate might be looking to move on by that point anyway, as there is naturally a lot of movement in the early stages of a career.